ZuseApp/zuse-web/zuse-hub-api.md

 Again, this token should be saved by the client as it will be used to authenticate on all succeeding request to the api.
 On error, the endpoint returns an :unauthorized status with no json.

-**All endpoints requiring a token for authentication return an :unauthorized status with no json.**
+**All endpoints requiring a token for authentication return an :unauthorized status with no json if the token doesn't identifiy a user.**

 ### User Specific